FBSNet: A Fast Bilateral Symmetrical Network for Real-Time Semantic Segmentation: Experiments

 \textbf{Results on CamVid:} To further verify the performance of FBSNet, we also provide a quantitative comparison with other methods on the CamVid test dataset in TABLE~\ref{Table 5}.
-For CamVid, under the premise of not using the pre-training strategy, the model size is generally less than 1M.
-Even though, our method has achieved excellent segmentation results.
-According to the table, we can observe that (a) FBSNet achieves the best segmentation results; (b) compared with methods of similar model size, the performance of FBSNet has been significantly improved; (c) compared with other large models, FBSNet achieves better results with fewer parameters.
+According to the table, we can observe that (a) FBSNet achieves the second-best segmentation results, which is slightly worse than MSCFNet.
+However, it should be noticed that FBSNet requires only half the amount of parameters and FLOPs of MSCFNet, and its inference speed is twice that of MSCFNet; (b) Compared with methods of similar model size, the performance of FBSNet has been significantly improved; (c) Compared with other large models, FBSNet achieves better results with fewer parameters.
 Similarly, we provide the visual comparison results of these methods on the CamVid test dataset in Fig.~\ref{Figure 7}.
 Obviously, our FBSNet still achieves the best segmentation results.
 All the above experiments have fully proved the effectiveness and excellence of FBSNet, which strikes a good balance between accuracy and efficiency.